matthew-brett/teaching/_sources/fourier_no_ei.txt

 one.
 All the other values are 0.
 This is because all of $\vec{c^1},
 \vec{c^2}, \ldots, \vec{c^{N-1}}$ and all of $\vec{s^1}, \vec{s^2}, \ldots,
-\vec{s^{N-1}}$ sum to zero, and therefore the dot product of all these vectors with constant is also zero.
+\vec{s^{N-1}}$ sum to zero, and therefore the dot product of all these vectors with a constant vector is also zero.

 Second DFT output corresponds to a sinusoid at frequency :math:`1 / N`.
 =======================================================================